MurpheyLab/trep/_includes/linux-install.md

     sudo aptitude install python python-dev python-numpy python-scipy

 The following packages are optional.
-Trep should work fine without them, but they are required to use any of the visualization tools:
+Trep will work fine without them, but they are required to use any of the visualization tools:

 * PyOpenGL - [http://pyopengl.sourceforge.net/](http://pyopengl.sourceforge.net/)
 * PyQt4 - [http://www.riverbankcomputing.co.uk/software/pyqt/intro](http://www.riverbankcomputing.co.uk/software/pyqt/intro)